Jacques Maritain: Life

-Maritain was born in Paris, the son of Paul Maritain, who was a lawyer, and his wife Geneviève Favre, the daughter of philosopher and educator Julie Favre and statesman and lawyer Jules Favre, and was reared in a liberal Protestant milieu.
+Maritain was born in Paris, the son of Paul Maritain, who was a lawyer, and his wife Geneviève Favre, the daughter of philosopher and educator Julie Favre and statesman and lawyer Jules Favre.
+His niece was librarian and Resistance member Éveline Garnier, who he later made his principal legatee and introduced to her life partner Andrée Jacob.
+Maritain was reared in a liberal Protestant milieu.
 He was sent to the Lycée Henri-IV.
 Later, he attended the Sorbonne, studying the natural sciences: chemistry, biology and physics.
 At the Sorbonne, he met Raïssa Oumançoff, a Russian Jewish émigré.
+They married in 1904, but they made a private vow to abstain from sex.

-They married in 1904.
-A noted poet and mystic, she participated as his intellectual partner in his search for truth.
+A noted poet and mystic, Raïssa participated as his intellectual partner in his search for truth.
 Raïssa's sister, Vera Oumançoff, lived with Jacques and Raïssa for almost all their married life.
 At the Sorbonne, Jacques and Raïssa soon became disenchanted with scientism, which could not, in their view, address the larger existential issues of life.
 In 1901, in light of this disillusionment, they made a pact to commit suicide together if they could not discover some deeper meaning to life within a year.
 They were spared from following through on this because, at the urging of Charles Péguy, they attended the lectures of Henri Bergson at the Collège de France.
 Bergson's critique of scientism dissolved their intellectual despair and instilled in them "the sense of the absolute."
 Then, through the influence of Léon Bloy, they converted to the Catholic faith in 1906.

-In the fall of 1907 the Maritains moved to Heidelberg, where Jacques studied biology under Hans Driesch.
+In the fall of 1907, the Maritains moved to Heidelberg, where Jacques studied biology under Hans Driesch.
 Hans Driesch's theory of neo-vitalism attracted Jacques because of its affinity with Henri Bergson.
 During this time, Raïssa fell ill, and during her convalescence, their spiritual advisor, a Dominican friar named Humbert Clérissac, introduced her to the writings of Thomas Aquinas.
 She read them with enthusiasm and, in turn, exhorted her husband to examine the saint's writings.
 In Thomas, Maritain found a number of insights and ideas that he had believed all along.
 He wrote:

 Thenceforth, in affirming to myself, without chicanery or diminution, the authentic value of the reality of our human instruments of knowledge, I was already a Thomist without knowing it ...
 When several months later I came to the Summa Theologiae, I would construct no impediment to its luminous flood.